-Paula is a member of the Service Users and Supporters Council (SUAS) of St Patrick’s Mental Health Services (SPMHS).
-To mark World No Tobacco Day on 31 May, Paula tells us of her experience of becoming a non-smoker and shares some advice for those who wish to give up smoking.
+A former service user tells us of her experience of becoming a non-smoker and shares some advice for those who wish to give up smoking.

 Giving up smoking

-On 31 July this year, I will celebrate 17 years as a non-smoker.
-I cannot express adequately my delight and relief at this fact.
-In earlier years, I felt overwhelmed at the daunting prospect of becoming a non-smoker.
 Now that I have successfully achieved this, I am happy to share a couple of my hints to others who wish to embark on this journey themselves.

-For the moment, let’s put to one side the reasons we all commenced on the perilous road to smoking.
+For the moment, let’s put to one side the reasons we all began on the perilous road to smoking.
 I don’t know a single smoker who is glad they started smoking.
 Most smokers of a certain age are worried that they smoke, and feel a little desperate that they can’t stop.
 The dilemma for a smoker is that their daily smoking habit accrues in ways that hugely impact on their health.
 The litany of health hazards is legion.
 However, on ceasing to smoke, the body begins to recover (partially), almost at once.

 There are thousands of good reasons to cease smoking, and virtually none to continue.

-Building a plan
+Build a plan

 It’s essential to have a plan to quit.
 I smoked 40 cigarettes per day for many years.
 In today’s terms, that is a weekly cost of €150.
 For many smokers, they are smoking their mortgage money.
 Heavy smokers will sacrifice almost anything to pay for their smoking habit.

 A key to successfully ‘beating the weed’ is to imagine yourself for a few minutes a day as a non-smoker.
 Imagery is a very important tool.
 See yourself in your mind’s eye, as a non-smoker, and keep re-enforcing the image.
 Imagine, for example, yourself on a sunny day, smiling, without a cigarette, and yourself and your clothes no longer reeking of smoke.
 Keep seeing this image: in idle moments, on the bus, or wherever you are free to imagine it.
 Don’t let go of the image.
-This will increase your chances of quitting, because it convinces you you’ll quit.
+This will increase your chances of quitting, because it convinces you that you’ll quit.

-Fighting the urge
+Fight the urge

-Long-time smokers who are trying to quit smoke for the end of their discomfort.
+The most important aid to quitting smoking completely is to fight the urge to smoke.
+Long-time smokers who are trying to quit usually smoke for the end of their discomfort.
 They can struggle with the withdrawals they feel when they don’t smoke.
 For them, smoking may be more about a change of mood than the pleasure of smoking.
 They don’t want the pain or difficulty that can come with not smoking.
 They may smoke to feel different.
 The temporary relief supplied by smoking takes the cravings away, but it can compound their difficulties in trying to quit.
 At some point, like it or not, every quitter has to go through the wall of pain that withdrawal constitutes.

-Keeping heart
+Keep heart

 Good luck!